Michal-Surmacz/MySQL_for_Ecommerce_and_Web_Analytics/README.md

 # MySQL_for_Ecommerce_and_Web_Analytics

-The main goal of the project was to reflect real, real working conditions at position Ecommerce and Web Analytics.
+The main goal of the project was:
+1. Write advanced SQL queries to explore and analyze databases with MySQL Workbench,
+2. Learn how to use subqueries and temporary tables to handle complex multi-step data problems,
+3. Solve practical hands-on assignments and real-world eCommerce use cases,
+4. Analyze data across multiple tables with powerful MySQL JOIN statements.

 # Objective „MySQL_for_Ecommerce_and_Web_Analytics”:
 1. Discuss eCommerce databases, download Community Server and Workbench, and create the project database,